directus/directus/docs/getting-started/introduction.md

 Directus is a simple solution for complex problems, with a data-first approach guided by the following core principles:

-- **Pure** — There is no predefined model or proprietary rules for your schema, and all system settings are stored separately.
+- **Pure** — No predefined or proprietary schema, with all system metadata stored separately
-- **Open** — Our entire codebase is public and transparent, allowing for end-to-end audits.
-Nothing is obfuscated or black-boxed.
+- **Open** — Public and transparent codebase with no obfuscated or cloud-only code
-- **Portable** — Data is stored in your bespoke database and can be migrated/exported/backed-up at any time.
-Absolutely no vendor lock-in.
+- **Portable** — Database can be exported or migrated at any time with no vendor lock-in
-- **Limitless** — Create unlimited users, roles, languages, collections, and items.
-No arbitrary restrictions or paywall limitations.
+- **Limitless** — No artificial limitations or paywalls on users, roles, languages, collections, or items
-- **Extensible** — Every aspect of the platform is modular, allowing you to adapt, customize, and infinitely extend the Core engine.
+- **Extensible** — Every aspect of the platform is modular to avoid any hard feature ceilings
-- **Unopinionated** — Choose your database (all SQL vendors), API (REST or GraphQL), and infra (self-hosted or Cloud).
+- **Unopinionated** — Choose your stack, database, and architecture; self-hosted or on cloud

 ## Database Mirroring

-Directus is installed as a _layer_ on top of your new or existing SQL database, with its App and API dynamically “mirroring” your actual schema and content in real-time.
-This approach is similar to how technical database clients (like _phpMyAdmin_) work, however Directus provides an experience that is safe, intuitive, and powerful enough for anyone... even the most non-technical users.
+**Directus is installed as a _layer_ on top of your new or existing SQL database, with its App and API dynamically “mirroring” your actual schema and content in real-time.** This approach is similar to how technical database clients (like _phpMyAdmin_) work, however Directus provides an experience that is safe, intuitive, and powerful enough for anyone... even the most non-technical users.